Shapira Scroll: Modern scholarship

 Despite the unanimous assessment of the 19th century scholars who had access to the manuscripts that they were a forgery, (Note: A possible exception is Eduard Meyer, who wrote to Georg Ebers (Note: Ebers himself, Meyer's mentor, helped pen a German satire of the forgery.) on 16 July, saying that, although he would not contest the Berlin symposium's decision alone, he was personally convinced of their authenticity.
 However, Meyer never published this opinion and never contested his partner Guthe's conclusion that the strips were forged based on separate linguistic evidence (Meyer: "ich ja kein besonders fester Hebräer bin").
 Guthe published his and Meyer's transcription and his analysis weeks later and is careful to note several differences between his and Meyer's analysis, which were apparently all minor.) a few have argued the scroll was genuine since it was lost.

 Menahem Mansoor argued in 1956 that re-examination of the case would be justified.
 Mansoor's suggestion was immediately attacked by Moshe H. Goshen-Gottstein and by Oskar K. Rabinowicz, but J. L. Teicher and others argued the scroll could be genuine.

 More recently, Shlomo Guil (2017), Idan Dershowitz (2021), Ross Nichols (2021), and others have argued that the strips were genuine.

-However, such claims have been contested by many scholars.
+These claims have been contested by many scholars.

 In March 2024, Dershowitz claimed that he had discovered a fragment of Genesis, stylistically identical to the Shapira strips and sharing provenance, which would soon be carbon-dated and decide the issue.
 As of September 2025, no results have been released.